 An important factor in determining your investment strategy is to understand how your money can be invested and what kind of risk and potential return is involved.

 The Trustee monitors ANZ Staff Super's investment options and managers.
 The Trustee may open or close investment options or change the investment strategies of the options at any time.
-Members will be advised of any changes to our investment options.
+Members will be advised of any changes to ANZ Staff Super's investment options.